Obtaining Social Security Disability And Supplemental Security Income Benefits

 When you are applying for SSDI and/or SSI, providing thorough documentation is crucial.
 Obtaining medical records and diagnoses and any other relevant information now can help expedite your case later.

 If you’re appealing a denial of SSDI and/or SSI, you may need an additional medical opinion regarding your condition.
-Once you’ve met and discussed your case with our attorneys, Miller Cohen, P.L.C., can guide you in the right direction and begin preparing your appeal.
+Once you’ve met and discussed your case with the attorneys IN OUR network, the attorneys can guide you in the right direction and begin preparing your appeal.

 Your chances of receiving SSDI and/or SSI are greater if you are represented by a lawyer.
-Knowing the law and being prepared to discuss legal issues, our attorneys use the evidence provided to build a case that meets the requirements of the law.
-We know how to persuade Social Security officials of the legitimacy of your claims.
+Knowing the law and being prepared to discuss legal issues, the attorneys use the evidence provided to build a case that meets the requirements of the law.
+They know how to persuade Social Security officials of the legitimacy of your claims.